Uabson/Arduino/README.md

 # Arduino
 -- Simple Project With Arduino --

-Turn on the Light and Turn off the light.
+1- Turn on the Light and Turn off the light.
+  - Only turn on the light and turn off the light in interval of 2 seconds